theofuhrmann/DACSynthformer/README.md

 The stored model was trained on 4 texture sounds from the syntex data set (Pistons, Wind, Applause, Bees) with one-hot conditioning info for the class, and one continuous parameter for manipulating each sound.
 You can listen to examples of the sounds without downloading the audio data sets here: https://syntex.sonicthings.org/soundlist

-A larger data set of DAC toenized  files will be available shortly.
+A larger data set of DAC tokenized  files will be available shortly.